ilberpy/RTXNTC/README.md

 - Linux x64

 Graphics APIs:
-- DirectX 12 - with Agility SDK for Cooperative Vector support (optional)
+- DirectX 12 - with preview Agility SDK for Cooperative Vector support
 - Vulkan 1.3

 GPU for NTC decompression on load and transcoding to BCn: